mons8/yt-menu/README.md

 `yt-menu` is a power-user TUI built on top of `yt-dlp`.
 It minimizes clicks for anyone that likes to archive online content.

-Additionally, it features a _powerful_ methodology for facilitating AI-assisted analysis with the `llm-package` generator, a tool which conveniently converts online videos, comments and metadata (plus injecting editable prompts of your own choosing) into a single, human-and-machine-readable and token-conscious JSON dataset for feeding __contextual RAG-adjacent prompts__ to Large Language Models for maximally quick, complete and competent analysis.
+Notably, it also features a _powerful_ methodology for facilitating AI-assisted analysis with the `llm-package` generator.
+This little tool does two things:
+1. Conveniently converts online videos, comments and metadata into a single, human-and-machine-readable and token-conscious JSON dataset for feeding _contextual RAG-adjacent packages_ to Large Language Models

-For system safety and convenience a dead-simple script installs Python dependencies in an isolated `venv` as well as installing other dependencies, such as `FFmpeg`, automatically.
+2. Allows for injecting pre-set or custom prompts into the same dataset file for maximally quick, complete and competent analysis.

+It installs all dependencies such as `FFmpeg` and `yt-dlp` quickly and easily with an installer script and uses a `venv` virtual envionment for all Python dependencies to avoid contaminating the main system with strange Python packages.

 ---
 <img width="809" height="339" alt="20260106_230800" src="https://github.com/user-attachments/assets/bab97c26-2ebb-4cfe-b97c-694be26ade94" />